-For entry into the herd book the Aberdeen-Angus Cattle Society must have recorded the following information for each registered breeding animal:
+For entry into the herd book the Aberdeen Angus Cattle Society must have recorded the following information for each registered breeding animal:

-- b) Birth date and birth country of the breeding animal; - c) Gender of the breeding animal.

-d) Ear tag number of the pedigree animal, its parents and grandparents;

-e) For breeding animals resulting from embryo transfer: genetic parents and their DNAmicrosatellites or blood groups or other Society approved methods of ancestry security according to No. 5.5;

-f) For breeding animals whose semen are to be used for artificial insemination: their DNA-microsatellites or blood groups or other association-approved methods of ancestry security according to No. 5.5;

-g) A zootechnical certificate will be issued which will state the pedigree of the animal with the lineage traced back to grandparents at a minimum.
-The certificate will include the following information:

-a) Birth notification and ear tag of the offspring;

-- b) Genetic characteristics and hereditary defects of the animal itself. - c) all results of the performance tests known to the association, including the date and the latest breeding value estimation; and - d) the date of issue of the certificate.
+- a) Name and address of the breeder, and where applicable, the owner if different from the breeder; - b) Birth date and birth country of the breeding animal; - c) Gender of the breeding animal; - d) Ear tag number of the pedigree animal, its parents and grandparents; - e) For breeding animals resulting from embryo transfer: genetic parents and their DNA-microsatellites or blood groups or other Society approved methods of ancestry security according to No. 5.5; - f) For breeding animals whose semen are to be used for artificial insemination: their DNA-microsatellites or blood groups or other association-approved methods of ancestry security according to No. 5.5; - g) A zootechnical certificate will be issued which will state the pedigree of the animal with the lineage traced back to grandparents at a minimum.
+The certificate will include the following information: - a) Birth notification and ear tag of the offspring; - b) Genetic characteristics and hereditary defects of the animal itself; - c) all results of the performance tests known to the association, including the date and the latest breeding value estimation; and - d) the date of issue of the certificate.